-238. INTRODUCTION TO PLANT ECOLOGY.
-(Summer Session only.)
+INTRODUCTION TO PLANT ECOLOGY.
+(Summer Session 238.

+only.)
 Two hours credit.
 Prerequisite, Bot.
 22 or 23, or equivalent.
 The principles governing plant community relationships and the distribution of plant communities.
 Classroom discussion supplemented with field work.

-320. PLANT GROWTH AND DEVELOPMENT.
+PLANT GROWTH AND DEVELOPMENT.
 Four hours credit.
+320.

 (Three hours lecture, two hours laboratory.)
 Prerequisites, Bot.
 22, Bot.
 23. A study of the growth cycle of plants in the laboratory and field including the effects of external and internal factors.
 Curvatures and movements of plants will be considered, as well as the practical problems connected with herbicides and other chemical treatments.

-321. PLANT PHYSIOLOGY.
+PLANT PHYSIOLOGY.
 Four hours credit.
-(Two hours lecture, four hours laboratory.)
+(Two hours lecture, 321. four hours laboratory.)

 Prerequisites, Bot.
 22 or equivalent, and Chem.
 142 or equivalent.
-A course dealing with the fundamental principles of absorption of water and minerals, transpiration, photosynthesis, translocation and growth of plants.
+A course dealing with the fundamental principles of absorption of water and minerals, transpiration, photosynthesis, translocation, respiration and growth of plants, including biochemical mechanisms.

 328. PLANT ECOLOGY.
 Three hours credit.
-(Two hours lecture, two hours laboratory.)
+(Two hours lecture, four hours laboratory.)

 Prerequisites, Bot.
 22, Bot.
-23. A course planned to give the student an understanding of plant successions resulting from the inter-relation and interaction of plant life and the factors of the environment.
-Field trips required.
+23. A study of plant communities and the interrelationships of the organisms therein as they are affected by the physical factors of the environment.